 Many elders feel lonely as they grow older, while others struggle with depression.
 Take care of your elderly and make sure they stay connected to the rest of the world.
-Many activities and places to visit in the community that helps elders remain social and active.
+Many social activities for seniors and places to visit in the community helps elders remain social and active.

 It is essential to pay them frequent visits.
 Aside from boredom, isolation can be emotionally damaging.
 Socially connecting with people gives elders more energy and attention, making them feel more confident and achieve tranquility.
 Also, elders benefit from the social engagement with you, and you benefit from the comfort that they are safe, healthy, and doing well.

 It’s a well-known truth that if older people exercise consistently, they remain disease-free.
 Hence, start with activities that are easy for them to do.
 As their abilities improve, they can progress to more challenging exercises.

 Ensure that they are taking their medications on time.
 All their prescriptions must be filled and replenished regularly.
 Also, get a pillbox organizer with compartments labeled with the days of the week and timings of the dosages.

 It will make it easier for them to take their medications.
 Also, if a new prescription is prescribed, make sure to ask your doctor/pharmacist about any potential side effects or drug interactions.

 If you have elderly parents staying at home, you must prepare the house for them.
 Most elders prefer to live separately since they do not wish to burden their children.
 It’s best to go about their home and decide what might be a safety hazard.
 Some changes may be easy, while others may be more complicated.

 - Install a ramp for walkers and wheelchairs.